DaVita Inc (DVA) Shares Soar Above 1-Year High - News Heater

-DaVita Inc (NYSE: DVA) has experienced a rise in its stock price by 1.42 compared to its previous closing price of 78.97.
-However, the company has seen a gain of 3.70% in its stock price over the last five trading days.
-Reuters reported 2023-11-07 that Dialysis firm DaVita raises its full-year 2023 adjusted profit per share outlook after beating quarterly revenue estimates, on the back of strong demand, sending shares up nearly 6% in extended trading.
+DaVita Inc (NYSE: DVA) has seen a rise in its stock price by 6.30 in relation to its previous close of 82.99.
+However, the company has experienced a 11.71% gain in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-11-10 that DaVita HealthCare (DVA) has been upgraded to a Zacks Rank #1 (Strong Buy), reflecting growing optimism about the company’s earnings prospects.
+This might drive the stock higher in the near term.

 Is It Worth Investing in DaVita Inc (NYSE: DVA) Right Now?

-The price-to-earnings ratio for DaVita Inc (NYSE: DVA) is above average at 16.39x, while the 36-month beta value is 0.98.Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 1 as “overweight,” 6 as “hold,” and 0 as “sell.”
+DaVita Inc (NYSE: DVA) has a price-to-earnings ratio of 13.83x that is above its average ratio.
+Additionally, the 36-month beta value for DVA is 0.99.
+There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 1 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.